Opiate Addiction: The Silent Epidemic Among Nurses

 - Mood swings

-- Poor judgement or lack of impulse control
+- Poor judgment or lack of impulse control

 - Untidy appearance or deterioration in hygiene